Yvitex/Obsidian_Notes/Computer Science/WebApp/React/Class Component Local State.md

 }
 ```

 With this, we could set an object that will hold into the state, we use the name `state` as the variable in which [[React]] will look for.
-And also use [[Java OOP Methods|this keyword]] as we are inside a class component
+And also use [[Java OOP Methods|this keyword]] as we are inside a class component.
+Everytime the state changes, the react re renders.
 ```js
 import { Component } from "react";